 The CDC website is a great resource to ensure you are covered with the right vaccines prior to your trip to Brazil.
-My personal recommendation is that you ensure you are current with the below 3 shots.
+My personal recommendation is that you consider the below 3 shots.

-Yellow Fever - This is currently the only mandatory shot to people visiting the Brazilian Amazon.
+Yellow Fever - This shot is good for life and it is recommended to prevent Yellow Fever.
 Make sure you take the shot at least 30 days prior to boarding.